Have you ever wondered how to make a DIY sensory bottle? Are you curious about the benefits of sensory bottles?

 Sensory bottles are popular with parents of kids with sensory processing differences for good reason.

 Let’s start with the WHY.
-What ARE the benefits of sensory bottles?

 Because as much as I like to ooooh and aahhh over a lovely pinterest or instagram craft, I want to know that there’s some serious benefits and positive side effects.